claudioscheer/ml-log/README.md

-# IMPORTANT: ONLY TESTED ON LINUX.
-WINDOWS WILL BE TESTED IN THE FUTURE.
+# IMPORTANT: ONLY TESTED ON UBUNTU.
+OTHER PLATFORMS WILL BE TESTED IN THE FUTURE.

 # ml-log